 6. Include memorable anecdotes

-Don’t underestimate the value of the “warm and fuzzies”.
+Don’t underestimate the value of the “warm and fuzzies” in your Montessori progress report.
 Parents want to know that you love their child and are as moved by his special ways as they are.

 Make it a point to note down one or two specific incidents that highlight the unique way the child would react to a situation.
 Don’t be afraid of writing down jokes the child has made up, something special he wrote for picture-story, kind words he said to a child who accidentally pushed him, or the day he spent 20 minutes staring out the window in awe at a bird building it’s nest.